robert-j-webb/stackedit/safe eval.md

 >"But even if you did have an open source project that was trusted, people would still break it accidentally.

 As long as maintainers don't permit forbidden characters, no XSS *should* be possible.
-Over time, maintainers may want to permit features like `Math.*` and similar functions, but they would on
+Over time, maintainers may want to permit features like `Math.*` and similar functions, but they would only get to do so very carefully!
+Changes that allow more character sets would need meticulous security audits before they could get merged into new releases.

 >"Eval encourages developers to use eval everywhere, and that's going to cause problems!"